anayra-c6b9/atal-node/README.md

 # attendance-portal

-A nodejs application to manage student attendance.
+A nodejs application to manage AICTE registration.